supersonic2k22/vivawallet-payment-gateway-drupal-commerce/README.md

 * Unzip archive then
 * Install module "{your_site}/admin/modules/install"
+1. Install plugin.
+Extended -> Select checkbox - "
+   Viva Wallet Commerce Payment Gateway", click install.

-1. Login as Admin in Drupal and choose Commerce -> Configuration -> Payment -> Payment Gateways -> Add payment gateway.
+2. Add new payment gateway.
+Login as Admin in Drupal and choose Commerce -> Configuration -> Payment -> Payment Gateways -> Add payment gateway.
 You can enter your name, for example - Viva Wallet.

 <img src="Screenshot_1.png" width='400px'>

-2. If you not see - Viva Wallet in options, please clean cache of site.
+3. If you not see - Viva Wallet in options, please clean cache of site.

 <img src="Screenshot_2.png" width='200px'>